irccloud/ios/README.md

 * Fully syncs with IRCCloud.com on the web
 * Works on iPhone and iPad

-Join our #feedback channel on irc.irccloud.com for feedback and suggestions so we can improve the app.
+Join our #ios channel on irc.irccloud.com for feedback and suggestions so we can improve the app.
 You can also email us on team@irccloud.com or find us on Twitter [@irccloud](https://twitter.com/irccloud).

 IRCCloud for iOS is available in the [App Store](https://itunes.apple.com/us/app/irccloud/id672699103).